 The IOFED — Institutional Order Flow Entry Drill — was introduced in ICT's 2022 mentorship as a technique specifically designed to address this.
 Rather than placing a passive limit at the 50% CE and hoping, the IOFED uses the 1-minute chart to confirm that institutional order flow has actually resumed in the delivery direction before committing to the entry.
 The confirmation comes from the 1-minute chart's structure — a 1-minute MSS within the FVG zone — which tells you the retrace has stalled and the delivery is beginning.

-What IOFED Is
+What Is ICT IOFED?

 IOFED stands for Institutional Order Flow Entry Drill.
 The word "drill" is significant — ICT introduced this as a training exercise for developing real-time order flow reading skill on the 1-minute chart, not a mechanical rule that applies universally.
 Over time, the community adopted it as a standard precision entry technique used alongside or instead of passive limit orders at the FVG 50% CE.